Skip to main content

 Will my back injury history affect my application?

-Yes, any treated back, shoulder, knee, or musculoskeletal injury needs to be disclosed even if it has fully healed.
+Yes.
+Any treated back, shoulder, knee, or other musculoskeletal injury needs to be disclosed, even if it has fully healed.
 Manual handling injuries are extremely common in warehouse work.
-Old, single-incident injuries with no ongoing symptoms, full recovery, and no recurrence are generally underwritten without loading.
-Recurrent or unresolved issues are more carefully assessed and may attract a premium loading, an exclusion on the affected body part, or a benefit-period restriction on income protection.
+An old, one-off injury with no ongoing symptoms, a full recovery, and no recurrence is generally covered without an added premium.
+A recurring or unresolved issue is assessed more carefully and may bring a loading, an exclusion on the affected body part, or a shorter income protection period.

-Are there income protection benefit-period restrictions for warehouse roles?
+Are there income protection limits for warehouse roles?

-Shift work itself is not a separate premium factor across the panel.
-However, the documented health impacts of long-term shift work, sleep disorders, fatigue-related conditions, weight changes, blood pressure issues, mental health flags, are picked up through the standard medical questions.
-If you have seen a doctor about any of those, disclose accurately.
+Shift work on its own is not a separate price factor across the panel.
+What insurers do pick up, through the standard medical questions, are the documented health effects of long-term shift work: sleep disorders, fatigue-related conditions, weight changes, blood pressure issues, and mental health flags.
+If you have seen a doctor about any of those, disclose them accurately so your cover is priced correctly and holds up at claim time.

-Insurers care more about your actual duties and warehouse type than your employment structure.
-However, contract type and earnings variability affect income protection sizing.
-A casual labour-hire warehouse worker with variable monthly earnings is treated differently to a permanent employee on a fixed roster and base salary; underwriters typically average earnings over 12 to 24 months and may apply a discount for variability.
-Some panel insurers require minimum hours per week (typically 20 to 30 hours) for full benefit-period availability.
+For the occupation rating, insurers care more about your actual duties and the type of warehouse than your employment structure.
+Your contract type and earnings variability do affect how income protection is sized, though.
+A casual labour-hire worker with variable monthly earnings is treated differently to a permanent employee on a fixed wage.
+Insurers usually average earnings over the past year or two, and some require a minimum number of hours each week for the full benefit period to apply.

-Does my employer cover apply on top of a personal life insurance policy?
+Does my employer or super cover apply on top of a personal life insurance policy?

-Generally yes, default super death and TPD cover (often around $50,000 to $200,000 in a typical industry super fund) sits alongside a personally-owned retail life insurance policy, and both can pay out on the same event.
-The practical issues are usually elsewhere: default super cover frequently carries a unitised TPD definition that becomes harder to claim against age 60, occupation-specific exclusions can apply, and income protection in super is commonly capped at two years' benefit.
-A personally-owned policy lets you choose the benefit period, definition, and sum insured to fit your household need.
+Generally yes.
+The default death and disability cover in your super usually sits alongside a personally-owned policy, and both can pay out on the same event.
+The catches are usually in the detail: default disability cover in super often gets harder to claim against as you get older, occupation exclusions can apply, and income protection in super is commonly capped at a short period.
+A personal policy lets you choose the benefit period, the definition, and the amount to suit your household.

 General Advice Warning: The information on this page is general in nature and does not take into account your personal objectives, financial situation, or needs.
 Before making any decisions, consider whether the information is appropriate for your circumstances and read the relevant Product Disclosure Statement (PDS).